bcrowell/cm_invariants/README.md

 ## cm_calculate_all_invariants()

-Function that calculates all the invariantes and stores the results in the array cm_invariant.
+Function that calculates all the invariants and stores the results in the array cm_invariant.

 ## cm_invariant